mikeasilva/handbook-diff/markdown/9-relief-society.md

 If these or other callings are needed, the Relief Society presidency recommends sisters to serve.
 They make these recommendations to the bishopric.
 If the bishopric approves, a member of the bishopric calls them.
 He presents them for sustaining in sacrament meeting and sets them apart.

 As needed, the Relief Society presidency may assign sisters to help with Relief Society efforts in other ways.
+These assignments could include the following:

+* Helping young women progress into Relief Society

+* Serving as a specialist for sisters with specific circumstances, such as widows, young adults, or mothers with young children

 Sisters with short-term assignments do not need to be called and set apart.

 ![Relief Society class](https://www.churchofjesuschrist.org/imgs/782dee570c7120700dd11a8ef0d07fc3831ed5d6/full/%21500%2C/0/default)